La vérité sur les savons blancs: mythe ou réalité marketing? - La Sultana | Soins naturels québecois

 What consumers are looking for

-We’re in the age of the informed consumer, where consumers need to know more about what they’re buying than just its function and cost.
+We are in an era of the informed consumer, where consumers need to know more about what they buy than just its function and cost.
 A 2018 survey found that 65% of consumers expect a brand to transparently disclose ingredient sources, and 54% are concerned about environmental impact.
 A more recent study found that 45% of Gen Z consumers surveyed prioritize sustainability over price.
 People want to know what the ingredients are, where they come from, and their environmental impact.
-Hence the growing popularity of “natural beauty” or “green beauty”: skincare and cosmetics made with naturally derived ingredients that aren’t harmful to people or the planet.
+Hence the growing popularity of "natural beauty" or "green beauty": skincare and cosmetics made with naturally sourced ingredients that are not harmful to people or the planet.

-The whitening process continues
+The bleaching process continues

 Ultimately, the color of a soap does not determine its quality, but on the other hand, I must admit that our white soaps are among our best sellers.
 We sometimes add white oxide to some of our soaps, which gives them a whiter appearance.

-Kristel Audet the sultana soap factory
+Kristel Audet la sultana savonnerie

 Kristel Audet